Search Engine Optimisation

 Once upon a time, SEO 'experts' would stuff a web page with keywords - that is trying to get the phrase they are optimising for into the page content as many times as they possibly could.
 This would result in top results in Search Engines being pages that were only there for the purpose of ‘being top in Google’ and not actually providing the user with what they were actually searching for.

 Google didn’t like this and now factors the quality and relevance of the content into page rankings.
-Effectively this means that the more relevant and engaging a web page is to the search term of the user, the more likely it is for that website's pages to rank higher in Google.
+Effectively this means that the more relevant and engaging a web page is to the search term of the user, the more likely it is for the pages of that website to rank higher in Google.

 It helps to convert users